vrtbl/passerine/CONTRIBUTING.md

 More likely than not, it will take more that one commit to get a pull request in.
 Don't get discouraged if your fist solution doesn't solve the problem, try again!

-Third, we encourage an open, friendly, and supportive environment around the development of P.
+Third, we encourage an open, friendly, and supportive environment around the development of Passerine.
 If you disagree with someone for any reason, discuss the issue and express you opinions, don't attack the person.
 Discrimination of any kind against any person is not permitted.
 If you detract from this project's collaborative environment, you'll be prevented from participating in the future development of this project until you prove you can behave yourself adequately.
 Please provide arguments based on anecdotes and reasoning to support your suggestions - don't rely on arguments based on 'years of experience,' supposed skill, job title, etc. your points across.

-## P-Specific Guidelines for Getting Started
+## Passerine-Specific Guidelines for Getting Started
 > Note: this project is in the rapid initial stages of development, and as such, breaking changes or radical changes in project structure may occur.
 After the 1.0.0 release, this behavior will stabilize.

 > TODO: integrate idea that readable code that works is better than unreadable code that's only a bit faster

-P strives to implement a modern compiler pipeline.
-P is currently broken up into three small projects, namely, the core compiler, the command line interface, and the package repository.
+Passerine strives to implement a modern compiler pipeline.
+Passerine is currently broken up into three small projects, namely, the core compiler, the command line interface, and the package repository.

 ### Core Compiler
 The core compiler is made of a series of 'pipes,' which transform one type of data into another.